Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee has a record of 8-11 in games where oddsmakers have it as underdogs of at least +115 on the moneyline.
+- This season, Milwaukee has won eight of its 19 games, or 42.1%, when it's the underdog by at least +120 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Brewers have a 46.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Brewers have a 45.5% chance of walking away with the win.

-- So far this season, Milwaukee and its opponents have hit the over in 32 of its 78 games with a total.
+- Milwaukee's games have gone over the total in 32 of its 79 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!